dinesh/stokla/README.md

   UserMailer.welcome_email(user: @user, subject: payload[:subject]).deliver_now
 end

-## afterward delete the job from the queue
+## afterwards delete the job from the queue
 queue.delete(work)

 ```

-You can also provide an block to process job
+You can also provide an block to process a work item ( It will automatically delete the item from the queue after successfull completion )

 ```
 queue.take do |work|